regal/regal/docs/agentspec2.md

 const waterBucket = new Bucket(5, "water", true).register(game);
 ```

-Registering an agent adds it to the GameInstance's `agent` map.
-At this point, the `agent` map would look something like this:
+Registering an agent adds it to the GameInstance's `agents` map.
+At this point, the `agents` map would look something like this:

 ```ts
 game.agents === {